Melkoroth/AIDEdevelopmentHardware/README.md

 mvn clean compile
 ant runSimPresence
 ```

-## espHardware
-By default ESP publishes every 5 seconds to *pubESP* and any message sent to *subESP* is written to serial.

 ## Why ESP8266?
 A Wemos D1 Mini Pro is being used for the rapid prototyping of AAL solutions.
 The board is based in the ESP8266 chip with 16MB of on-board flash memory.